₱24,629 Find Cheap Flights from San Diego to the Philippines

 Angeles City

-Cheap Flight Deals from San Diego to the Philippines (SAN-PH0)
+Cheap Flights from San Diego to the Philippines

 Here are some of the best deals found on KAYAK recently from the most popular airlines for return flights from San Diego to the Philippines that are departing in the next months.
 While these flights were available on KAYAK in the last 72 hours, prices and availability are subject to change and deals may expire.